 What Are ‘The Jobs’?

-Focussing on jobs during youth career development is a mistake.
-First off, most teenagers are only aware of a small fraction of all available jobs.
+Focusing on jobs during youth career development is a mistake.
+First, most teenagers are only aware of a small fraction of available jobs.
 Second, many of today’s jobs will change as new industries are created and others die.
 Third, several types of jobs are at risk of being replaced by artificial intelligence or other emerging technologies.
-Therefore, instead of focussing on jobs, we need to help youth see the bigger picture: the challenges, problems and opportunities that exist in society and the world of work.
+Therefore, instead of focusing on jobs, we need to help youth see the bigger picture: the challenges, the problems and the opportunities that exist in society and in the world of work.

 Focus on Challenges